-Security is key to social, political, ethnic, and economic stability in many countries (Goryakin et al., 2015).
-The level of security is also seen as dignity and splendor of a nation (Kelman, 1977; McCrudden, 2008).
-Poor defense crisis is defined as decrease recognition of military protection (e.g. Feaver, 1999; Ballin et al., 2020; Samaras et al., 2019).
+Security is key to social, political, ethnic and economic stability in many countries (Goryakin et al., 2015).
+The level of security is also seen as a dignity and splendour of a nation (Kelman, 1977; McCrudden, 2008).
+Poor defense crisis, defined as weakdecrease recognition of military protection (e.g. Feaver, 1999; Hirsch Ballin et al., 2020; Samaras et al., 2019).
 Substantially, the government is authoritarian in the process, checks, and convergence of military regulations (Emily, 2022).

-The world's great commitment to fighting crime is actualized through the revolution of its military institutions that oversee transnational security.
+The world's great commitment to fighting crime is actualized through the revolution 129 130 of its military institutions that oversee transnational security.
 This great work is a global demand for peace.
-Each country also has the opportunity to focus on domestic security, where every soldier is prepared with a comprehensive weaponry aspect (Riedel, 2004).
-Given the urgency and essence of national security is an integrated package, the military attributes will inherit a more successful cycle of change, agency, and democratic structures (Croissant et al., 2011).
-The depth of military strength can improve institutional patterns and prevention capacities from internal and external threats (Croissant & Kuehn, 2009).
+Each country also has the opportunity to focus on domestic security, 131 132 where every soldier is prepared with a comprehensive weaponry aspect (Riedel, 2004).
+Given the urgency and essence of national security being an integrated package, the military 133 134 attributes will inherit a more successful cycle of change, agency, and democratic structures (Croissant et al., 2011).
+The depth of military strength can improve institutional patterns and 135 prevention capacities from internal and external threats (Croissant & Kuehn, 2009).
+136

-Like emerging markets, such as Indonesia-Malaysia-Singapore, the military and armaments are industries that have bright prospects (Bitzinger, 2010; 2013; 2022).
-Considering geographical factors that are close to each other, these countries always collaborate in military training and revitalization of defense in the air, land, and sea territories, so that the diplomatic side continues to increase (Milia et al., 2018).
-Technically, all three are also incorporated in the Southeast Asian region, so that security connectivity is operated by tightening security from terrorists, illegal immigrants, trafficking in women and children, illegal workers, and asylum seekers who trigger commercial or state financial losses (Thayer, 2007).
+137 Like emerging markets, such as Indonesia-Malaysia-Singapore, the military and armaments are industries that have bright prospects (Bitzinger, 2010; 2013; 2022).
+138 139 Considering geographical factors that are close to each other, these countries always collaborate in military training and revitalization of defense in the air, land and sea territories, 140 so that the diplomatic side continues to increase (Milia et al., 2018).
+Technically, all three are 141 also incorporated in the Southeast Asian region, so that security connectivity is operated by 142 tightening security from terrorists, illegal immigrants, trafficking in women and children, 143 144 illegal workers, and asylum seekers who trigger commercial or state financial losses (Thayer, 2007).
 Borderlines in Indonesia-Malaysia-Singapore, allow inter-sub-regional guarding.
-When there is a vertical and horizontal conflict between these three countries, the resolution of the problem is bridged by the United Nations Council.
+145 When there is a vertical and horizontal conflict between these three countries, the resolution 146 of the problem is bridged by the United Nations council.
+147

 Often, military constraints and interests interfere with partnership interactions, such as economic freedom (Long & Leeds, 2006; Wignaraja et al., 2019).
-A good corporate atmosphere indicates a positive state image.
-In the context of emergencies such as economic bankruptcy, destruction by natural disasters, disturbances to public peace, ceasefires, widespread terrorist aggression, and expansive demonstrations, security protection is generally under the control of the military hierarchy (Callejas & Cazeau, 2016).
-Publications highlighting the relationship between national security and economic freedom were reviewed by Djidrov et al. (2013), Dokmanović & Cvetićanin (2020), Markina et al. (2018), and Retter et al. (2020).
-Empirical evaluation in the Balkans, Ukraine, and the Netherlands shows that the performance of economic freedom reflects integrated national security.
-On the one hand, Brkić (2020) and Graafland (2020) argue that the national security system stimulates economic freedom for 86 countries, including the European Union (EU).
+In fact, a good corporate atmosphere indicates a positive state image.
+In the context of emergency situations such as economic bankruptcy, destruction by natural disasters, disturbances to public peace, ceasefires, widespread terrorist aggression, and expansive demonstrations, security protection is generally under the control of the military hierarchy (Callejas & Cazeau, 2016).
+Publications highlighting the relationship between national security and economic freedom Comment [i-[3]: 1.
+The topic that is the problem has not been explained, especially regarding the problems in the 3 countries that are the case.
+REPLY: The topic that is a proble regarding military development with condition of economic freedom in 3 countries has been presented in paragraph 3 -> Introduction (page 2).